 On the other hand, customers that loved the Kindle talk about its great reading experience (e.g. “David Roessli’s blog”) and the wide selection of titles available to download in minutes from Amazon (e.g. Douglas H. Haden – “ Amazon” reviewer).

-To summarize the All New Kindle Review and my experience with the Kindle, I must say that I was pleasantly surprised.
+To summarize the All-New Kindle Review and my experience with the device, I must say that I was pleasantly surprised.